 Make feedback and continuous improvement a core part of how you operate.
 Ask for insights on your onboarding process, encourage team members to rate their last 1:1 meeting, and introduce employee surveys that capture data on a regular basis.
 Use everything you learn to improve the employee experience at your company.

 Take your team's suggestions further with Polly

 We're confident that this is an upgrade that will thrill your team.
-Try a free demo to see how Polly provides better quality feedback and outcomes with employee engagement at its core design.
+Try a free demo to see how Polly can make your employee experience better.